privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/ci-pipeline.md

 # Continuous Integration (CI) Pipeline

 CI (Continuous Integration) pipeline is an automated workflow to ensure that software is always in a working state.
-An event like opening a pull request cause a pipeline to run.
-The pipeline consists of an automated build process and a suite of automated tests (See [Build and Test](https://github.com/privacy-scaling-explorations/maci/wiki/Build-and-Test) for more detail).
+An event like opening a pull request causes a pipeline to run.
+The pipeline consists of an automated build process and a suite of automated tests (See [Testing](https://pse.dev/docs/testing) for more details).

 ![cicd-maci drawio-7](https://user-images.githubusercontent.com/1610146/185962260-091cd952-5444-44f3-89e3-be64e81d4c21.png)